reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 - **Broker**: Brokers can create a Kafka cluster by sharing information using Zookeeper.
 A broker receives messages from producers and consumers fetch messages from the broker by topic, partition, and offset.
 - **Cluster**: Kafka is a distributed system.
 A Kafka cluster contains multiple brokers sharing the workload.
 - **Topic**: A topic is a category name to which messages are published and from which consumers can receive messages.
-- **Partition**: Messages published to a topic are spread across Kafka cluster into several partitions.
+- **Partition**: Messages published to a topic are spread across a Kafka cluster into several partitions.
 Each partition can be associated with a broker to allow consumers to read from a topic in parallel.
 - **Offset**: Offset is a pointer to the last message that Kafka has already sent to a consumer.

 ## Configuring a Kafka Client